 Don’t miss this hugely rewarding offer

-The opportunity to receive 150,000 Membership Rewards points with Amex’s top-tier business card is only available until 29 July 2020, so don’t miss out.
+The opportunity to receive 150,000 Membership Rewards points with Amex’s top-tier business card is only available for a limited time, so don’t miss out.

 The secure, mobile-friendly application form takes less than 10 minutes to complete and AMEX may be able to give you a response in less than 60 seconds.